 This week there are two important results:

 The Gauss sum implementation was tested and, as expected, it works slowly.
-Proof of primality of 50 digits number: $29927402397991286489627837734179186385188296382227$ takes near 200 seconds.
+Proof of primality of 50 digits number: 29927402397991286489627837734179186385188296382227 takes near 200 seconds.- Gauss sum test implemented and works;

 To speed up the algorithm can be used Jacobi sums instead of Gauss sums.
-The Jacobi sum $J(\chi_1, \chi_2)$ defined by: $$J(\chi_1, \chi_2) = \sum\limits_{x \in \mathbb{Z}/q\mathbb{Z}}{\chi_1(x)\chi_2(1-x)}$$ $J(\chi_1, \chi_2) \in \mathbb{Z}[\zeta_p]$, much smaller finite ring, so the computation is much faster.
-As before we represent elements of $\mathbb{Z}[\zeta_p]$ as $\mathbb{Z}[X]/(X^p-1)$.
-It was implemented multiplication, addition, memory management, powering and reduction modulo cyclotomic polynomial $\Phi_{p^k}(x) = \sum\limits_{i = 0}^{p - 1}{x^{ip^{m-1}}}$.
+The Jacobi sum J(\chi_1, \chi_2) defined by: J(\chi_1, \chi_2) = \sum\limits_{x \in \mathbb{Z}/q\mathbb{Z}}{\chi_1(x)\chi_2(1-x)} J(\chi_1, \chi_2) \in \mathbb{Z}[\zeta_p], much smaller finite ring, so the computation is much faster.
+As before we represent elements of \mathbb{Z}[\zeta_p] as \mathbb{Z}[X]/(X^p-1).
+It was implemented multiplication, addition, memory management, powering and reduction modulo cyclotomic polynomial \Phi_{p^k}(x) = \sum\limits_{i = 0}^{p - 1}{x^{ip^{m-1}}}.
 All these operations are documented and tested.

 I also implement computation of Jacobi sum as described in "Implementation of a New Primality Test" by H. Cohen and A.K.
 Lenstra.